A Living Tradition

 The choir traditionally offers a Festival of Nine Lessons and Carols in Advent, a choral setting of the Eucharist or a major choral work with orchestra on two “Music Memorial Sundays” (generally in May and November), and a Requiem Mass musical setting for All Souls’ Day, November 2.

 St. Mark's in England

 The Anglican roots of our musical tradition are a vital part of the life of the choir.
-Most recently, the choir went on a two-week pilgrimage to England in 2014 and offered weeklong residencies in the cathedrals of Norwich and Wells.
+Most recently, the choir went on a two-week pilgrimage to England in 2017 and offered weeklong residencies in the cathedrals of Ely and Bristol.
 Previous tours have included singing in St. George’s, Windsor; Chichester Cathedral; Clare College, Cambridge; Bury-St-Edmunds and Gloucester Cathedral in 2003, Lincoln and Durham Cathedrals in 2007, and Salisbury and Truro Cathedrals in 2011.
-The next choir pilgrimage will happen in July and August 2017, with weeklong residencies in Ely and Bristol.
+The next choir pilgrimage will happen in July and August 2020, with weeklong residencies in Lincoln and Durham.

 Joining St. Mark's Choir

 The Choir rehearses on Wednesday evenings from 7:30pm to 9:30pm and on Sunday mornings from 9:00am until the 10:00am Eucharist.
 Extra rehearsals for special services also occur at several times during the year.

 We are always eager and interested in auditioning new volunteer singers for the Parish Choir.
 You need not be a member of the parish to belong to the choir, and those of any faith are invited to audition.
 New participants in any of the music ministries are welcome at any time and should contact George Anton Emblom, Director of Music, at (510) 848–5017 ext.
 15 or at firstname.lastname@example.org.

 Below is a recording of St. Mark’s Choir with the church’s Flentrop organ.